 - IELTS: 8.0

 All admissions to the MA in Medical Humanities and Social Sciences program are made for autumn semester only.
+Our application deadlines for autumn 2021 are as follows:

 This is a full-time, in-residence master's program.
 Tuition and fees for the current academic year can be found on the Registrar's website.
 Opportunities are available for a University Fellowship through the Ohio State Graduate School.
 Applicants will be nominated by the program faculty; fellowship recipients are chosen by Graduate School committees.